Beinex-GovernAI/GovernAI_V2/nodeshift_integration_analysis.md

 1. Register suspected shadow tools (e.g., "Otter.ai - Meeting Transcription, used informally by Sales team").
 2. Flag the associated data risks (meeting audio contains client names → PII risk).
 3. Assign a reviewer to either sanction or ban the tool.
-4. Generate a "Shadow AI Risk Report" for Mebin's audit.
+4. Generate a "Shadow AI Risk Report" for audit.

-This directly addresses the problem Mebin described — it gives the governance team **visibility into informal AI adoption**.
+This directly addresses the problem — it gives the governance team **visibility into informal AI adoption**.

 ---